zarinadev/zarinadev/README.md

 - 🔭 I’m currently having an internship as a Front End developer on building fleet management application for truck companies.
 - 🌱 In addition, I am learning building 3D websites
-- ⚡ Fun fact: In my free time I love reading and taking photos.
+- ⚡ Fun fact: In my free time I love reading and photographing.
 ___________________________________________________________________
 <h2 align="center">Languages and Tools: </h2>